• Skip to primary navigation

 • Veal Orloff Potato Bake

-• Potato Wedges with Fresh Herbs
+• Air Fryer Potato Wedges

-Russian Pan Fried Potatoes and Onions is a simple, rustic dish, that takes me back to my childhood.
+Russian Pan Fried Potatoes and Onions (Жареная картошка с луком) is a simple, rustic dish, that takes me back to my childhood.
 Ultimate rustic comfort food, the crispy potato bits are my favorite!
 Gluten free, vegan and delicious.
 Bon Appetit! Приятного аппетита!

-Russian Pan Fried Potatoes (Video)
+Pan Fried Potatoes and Onions (Video)

-5 from 3 votes
+5 from 22 votes

 Print Recipe Pin Recipe Rate Recipe

-Prep Time: 10 minutes
+Prep Time: 10 minutes minutes

-Cook Time: 20 minutes
+Cook Time: 20 minutes minutes

-Total Time: 30 minutes
+Total Time: 30 minutes minutes

 Course: Sides

-Cuisine: Russian, Ukrainian
+Cuisine: Russian, Slavic, Ukrainian

-Keyword: Pan Fried Potatoes, Russian Fried Potatoes
+Keyword: Fried Potatoes and Onions, Pan Fried Potatoes, Russian Fried Potatoes

 Servings: 4 people